Austin M. Purves Jr.: Work

-In the 1930s, Purves was commissioned to do architectural paintings in the Folger Shakespeare Library in Washington, DC.
-In 1931-32 he was one of thirteen American artists invited to contribute a mural painting to hang in the Capital at the Smithsonian Museum for George Washington’s bicentennial celebration.
-His mural "The Building of Fort Necessity" measured 22’ x 13’.
+In the 1930s, Purves was commissioned to do architectural paintings for the Folger Shakespeare Library in Washington, DC.
+From 1931 to 1932, he was one of thirteen American artists invited to contribute a mural painting to hang in the Capitol at the Smithsonian Museum for George Washington’s bicentennial celebration.
+His mural, "The Building of Fort Necessity," measured 22’ x 13’.
 For the 1939 World's Fair in Flushing, New York, he painted the exterior panels of the Temple of Religion, depicting various aspects of several religions.
-During World War II, he worked full-time for Civilian Defense, going around the state from his office at the Armory in Hartford where he was the Chairman and Secretary of the State Blackout Committee.
-During that time the Hartford Circus Fire occurred, from which he later drew painting for his brother.
+During World War II, he worked full-time for Civilian Defense, traveling around the state from his office at the Armory in Hartford, where he was the chairman and secretary of the State Blackout Committee.
+During that time, the Hartford Circus Fire occurred, from which he later drew paintings for his brother.

 After the war, he resumed full-time work on various art projects.
-He created 265 aluminum wall sculptures representing the birds and flowers of all 48 states for the stairwells of the famed luxury passenger liner SS United States which launched in 1952.
-Other work for this ship included a large aluminum eagle insignia for the first class grand staircase and an etched glass back-drop in the bar.
-In later years he did aluminum bas reliefs as well as mosaic panels adorned with ancient South American motifs for the Santa Rosa, of Grace Lines.
-His decorative work on the ships SS America, SS United States, and Grace Line ships Santa Rosa and Santa Paula, spanned the years 1939-1959.
+He created 265 aluminum wall sculptures representing the birds and flowers of all 48 states for the stairwells of the famed luxury passenger liner SS United States, which launched in 1952.
+Other work for this ship included a large aluminum eagle insignia for the first class grand staircase and an etched glass backdrop in the bar.
+In later years, he did aluminum bas-reliefs as well as mosaic panels adorned with ancient South American motifs for the Santa Rosa of Grace Lines.
+His decorative work on the ships SS America, SS United States, and Grace Line ships Santa Rosa and Santa Paula, spanned the years 1939–1959.
 The interior decorators for the ships also hired him as a consultant for the overall decorative design.
 He taught art at Bennington College part-time while working on interior decoration for the SS America.

-From 1948 to 1955, Purves designed and executed mosaics for the chapel for the American Battle Monument Commission in Draguignan, France where 861 Americans are buried.
-They died in the campaign of Southern France, Operation Dragoon, launched on August 15, 1944, which assisted the Normandy operations.
-He made a mosaic column for Colgate University and designed a granite bas relief for a Boston bank (1950-1953).
+From 1948 to 1955, Purves designed and executed mosaics for the chapel for the American Battle Monument Commission in Draguignan, France, where 861 Americans are buried.
+They died in the campaign in southern France, Operation Dragoon, launched on August 15, 1944, which assisted the Normandy operations.
+He made a mosaic column for Colgate University and designed a granite bas relief for a Boston bank (1950–1953).
 He painted the reredos for St. Paul's Church in Duluth, Minnesota, and another for a Lutheran church in Fort Wayne, Indiana.
-He painted a mural for the Philip Staats' house in Litchfield, and all four walls of a dining room for Margaret Howe Crapo in East Litchfield.
-In the early 1960s he created a large mosaic work located in the East Apse of the Basilica of the National Shrine of the Immaculate Conception in Washington, D.C.
-His last commission (1959-1961) was for West Point Academy, where he designed granite spandrels for three buildings and stone sculptures for three additional buildings.
+He painted a mural for Philip Staats' house in Litchfield, and all four walls of Margaret Howe Crapo's dining room in East Litchfield.
+In the early 1960s, he created a large mosaic work located in the East Apse of the Basilica of the National Shrine of the Immaculate Conception in Washington, D.C.
+His last commission (1959–1961) was for West Point Academy, where he designed granite spandrels for three buildings and stone sculptures for three additional buildings.